• Skip to main content

 • For the orange caramel: Juice the remaining orange and have it ready to add to the sugar.
 Take the sugar and place into a saucepan.
 Heat until it starts turning to a medium caramel colour, swirling the pan to help dissolve the sugar.
 Swiftly add the orange juice, it will bubble and spit so be careful.
 Now bring it back to a boil, to dissolve the caramel that has set, stir as you heat.
 Once dissolved carefully pour over the sliced oranges.

-• Combine all of the dry ingredients; flour, baking powder, ginger and ground almond.
+• Combine the flour, baking powder, ginger and ground almond.
 Set to one side.
 Beat the eggs with the sugar in a bowl with an electric whisk or in a free standing mixer until really thick, light and fluffy, takes about 5 minutes.
 Now fold in the dry ingredients along with the melted butter and finally the orange pulp.

 • Pour the batter on top of the oranges in the cake tin and place in the oven immediately.
 Bake for 40 minutes or until the cake is firm in the centre and a skewer inserted into the middle of the cake comes out clean.
 Remove from the oven and allow to cool on a wire rack for 15 minutes.
 Transfer the cake to a plate.
 Serve with Greek yogurt or creme fraiche.